Learning-to-Optimize with PAC-Bayesian Guarantees: Theoretical Considerations and Practical Implementation: Introduction

 Therefore, in the second part of this work, we develop a concrete algorithmic realization, which allows for learning an optimization algorithm and evaluating the corresponding theoretical guarantee.
-This involves several design choices and tricks that have not been used before and which are of interest in their own right.
+This involves several key design choices that have not been used before and which are of interest in their own right.
 Furthermore, as empirical evaluation of our claims, we conduct four practically relevant experiments, all dealing with very different classes of functions, thereby demonstrating the wide applicability and strong practical performance of our approach.
-Examples are shown in Figure~\ref{fig:introduction}.
-Each subplot compares the performance of the learned algorithm to that of a standard algorithm on different problems: a smooth and strongly convex quadratic toy problem (upper left), a high-dimensional, smooth and convex image processing problem (upper right), a non-smooth and convex LASSO problem (lower left), and a non-smooth and non-convex problem of training a neural network (lower right).
+Figure~\ref{fig:introduction} provides a preview of some experimental results, and the details will be provided in Section~\ref{Sec:Experiments}.
+Each subplot compares the performance of the learned algorithm (yellow) to that of a standard algorithm on different problems ranging from smooth and strongly convex to non-smooth and non-convex.
 Since the learned algorithm is clearly superior in each case, this provides a possible answer to the question about how to train optimization algorithms.
-Taken together, we provide a complete framework to train optimization algorithms with theoretical guarantees that are (in a certain sense) provably faster than their worst-case optimal counterparts.
-With this, we get closer to the ideal case of wide applicability, strong practical performance and sufficient theoretical guarantees.
-In particular, this work is a far reaching extension of our conference paper \citep{Sucker_Ochs_2023} by extending and clarifying the theoretical results in Sections~\ref{Sec_PAC}, and by the algorithmic realization together with its evaluation in Sections~\ref{Sec:Learning_Procedure} and \ref{Sec:Experiments}, which additionally includes a probabilistic constraining procedure for sampling algorithms in Sections~\ref{Sec:Sampling_under_probabilistic_constraints}.
+In summary, we provide a complete framework to train optimization algorithms with theoretical guarantees that are (in a certain sense) provably faster than their worst-case optimal counterparts.
+In particular, this work is a far reaching extension of our conference paper \citep{Sucker_Ochs_2023} by extending and clarifying the theoretical results in Sections~\ref{Sec_PAC}, and, in particular, by the algorithmic realization together with its evaluation in Sections~\ref{Sec:Learning_Procedure} and \ref{Sec:Experiments}, which additionally includes a probabilistic constraining procedure for sampling algorithms in Subsection~\ref{Sec:Sampling_under_probabilistic_constraints}.
+The entire code associated with this paper can be found at \url{https://github.com/MichiSucker/Learning-to-Optimize-with-PAC-Bayes}.